opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 -------------

 You need [Grunt][1] and [NodeJS][2].
-Either install it on your System or use the local version from the Opencast module:
+Either install it on your system or use the local version from the Opencast module:

 ```bash
 cd modules/matterhorn-admin-ui-ng